the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Correct issue where mobile default view does not load correctly when homepage set to Events Main.
+[TEC-3862]
+* Tweak - Move handling of mobile view to ECP.
+[TEC-3862]

 = [5.12.1] 2021-12-14 =

 * Feature - Add TEC widget based blocks to the `Event Blocks` custom block category.
 [TEC-4151]